Featured Post

 His mother is Millie, elderly and kinda, sorta losing it, but determined to continue as she always has.
 She wants to keep her seaside house in DĂşg Laoghaire, outside of Dublin, but when she gets arrested for mindlessly shoplifting at her local store, gives in to Kevin's insistences she bring in a caretaker.

 Then there's Aideen, Kevin's 16-year-old daughter.
-She is, well, she's a moody teenager hates her family, hates her school, and hates her life -- and she isn't shy about letting everyone know.
+She is, well, she's a moody teenager who hates her family, hates her school, and hates her life -- and she isn't shy about letting everyone know.
 She does not take kindly to her parents' plan to send her to a nearby boarding school.

 There are a few other characters -- Aideen's perfect but bitchy twin, Nuala (who Aideen calls Nemesis); Kevin's mate's mother, Maeve, who gives Kevin the what for: Miss Bleekland, the school's disciplinarian (and old maid); Sylvia, the American helpmate, and assorted friends, neighbors and relatives -- mostly well drawn, but just around for decoration.
 Except for one of them.
 Well, maybe two.